LiberTEM/LiberTEM-live/README.rst

 License
 -------

-LiberTEM-live is licensed under GPLv3.
-The I/O parts are also available under the MIT license, please see LICENSE files in the subdirectories for details.
+LiberTEM-live is licensed under the MIT license.

 Acknowledgements
 ----------------